Monk, attorney charged with $3.5M pandemic relief fraud - NewsBreak

 The defendants' attorneys didn't immediately reply to emails seeking comment.

-Bushell, who referred to himself as “father” or “reverend father,” controlled several Marblehead-based organizations, including an Orthodox Christian charitable foundation, a monastic house, a brewery and a salt maker, prosecutors said.
+Bushell, who referred to himself as “father” or “reverend father," controlled several organizations based in the coastal town of Marblehead, including an Orthodox Christian charitable foundation, a monastic house, a brewery and a salt maker, prosecutors said.

 Investigators have not been able to confirm whether Bushell is an Orthodox monk who trained in Greece, as he says, according to an FBI affidavit in the case.

 The Greek Orthodox Archdiocese of America said Bushell is not a priest or monk in the church.
-A message was also left with Orthodox Church in America’s New England Diocese.
+Bushell is not affiliated with the Orthodox Church in America, said the V. Rev. John Kreta of the New England Diocese.

 Shortly after the federal government made coronavirus pandemic relief funds available in April 2020, Bushell, with Stockton’s assistance, submitted numerous applications to receive Economic Injury Disaster Loans.